aarron-lee/simple-ryzen-tdp/README.md

 The TDP slider should work after all configuration is complete

+---

-There is also a generic install script, usage as follows:
+There is also a generic install script, which installs appimagelauncher-lite and the tdp app

+usage as follows:

 ```bash
 # must be run twice, once with sudo, once without sudo